International relations (1648–1814): Mughal Empire

 The ruling regime did not value cohesion or loyalty to the lineage.
 Instead, fratricide was the standard in politics: it was son against father, brother against brother.
 To get the throne heirs murdered their brothers and executed all their retinue.
 Ugly rumors of betrayal were easy to believe, conspiracies multiplied, loyalties wavered, and competence became less important.
 By 1700, Europeans had begun to take control of regional trade routes, and started to take sides in internal political factionalism.
 Even at its height under Akbar, the Mughal Empire was not a centralized state, but a loosely knit collection of heterogeneous principalities.
 Akbar was a highly efficient military commander, and instead of paying his army salaries, he gave the victorious commanders the rights ("zamindars") to collect taxes locally.
 They therefore became locally powerful, and did not depend on central authority.
 A person who converted from Hinduism to Islam had much better political and economic opportunities.
 Akbar was highly tolerant of the Hindus, and reduced taxes.
 Aurangzeb (ruled 1658–1707) was deeply ascetic, and stopped the spending on magnificent palaces and shrines.
 He tried to curb numerous forms of corruption, and became especially unpopular when he tried to forbid gambling, drinking and prostitution.
 He ended the policy of religious tolerance, and was seen as hostile by the Hindus.
-They were no longer allowed to build temples, and the Jizyah tax was reimposed on non-Moslems.
+They were no longer allowed to build temples, and the jizya tax was reimposed on non-Muslims.
 Forced conversions to Islam were resumed, and non-Muslims were expelled from high office.
 Hindus began to revolt.
 Most important, he spent decades in a futile military campaign to capture the large Deccan region south of the already large empire that Akbar had built.
 It was very expensive in money and lives.
 It became harder and harder to get the tax money owed by increasingly alienated powerful zamindars whose ancestors had been given the tax-collecting role by Babur or Akbar generations ago.
 They no longer had close ties to the throne.
 The result of a weak central government was that local zamindars, land owners, tribal leaders, money-lenders and merchants were increasingly independent of the central government, and instead shifted their allegiance to the East India Company, which paid them cash subsidies.
 It all greatly weakened the Mughar army, and strengthened the opposition Maratha caste of Hindus who gloried in their militaristic skills and took control of large sectors by 1720.
 The hapless Mughal emperor became a powerless figurehead; his empire was abolished in 1857.